-Bad Habit #2: IRRELEVANT CONTENT
+Bad Habit #2: POSTING IRRELEVANT CONTENT

 Simply put, your social media followers are following you because they consider you to be a subject matter expert, and they want to see posts related to your business on your social media profiles.

 If potential customers look at your social media content and wonder what your business or organization actually does, then you need to consider rethinking your content strategy.

 There should be a clear message of who you are and what you do when a current or potential customer lands on your social media profiles.

 So, What’s in the list tat is Irrelevant Post?

 • Personal information